-- 17. In the case of listed entities, the auditor shall communicate with those charged with governance: - (a) A statement that the engagement team and others in the firm as appropriate, the firm and, when applicable, network firms have complied with relevant ethical requirements regarding independence^{1d}; and - (b) (i) All relationships and other matters between the firm, network firms, and the entity that, in the auditor's professional judgment, may reasonably be thought to bear on independence.
+- 17. In the case of listed entities, the auditor shall communicate with those charged with governance: - (a) A statement that the engagement team and others in the firm as appropriate, the firm and, when applicable, network firms have complied with relevant ethical requirements regarding independence;1h and - (b) (i) All relationships and other matters between the firm, network firms, and the entity that, in the auditor's professional judgment, may reasonably be thought to bear on independence.
 This shall include total fees charged during the period covered by the financial statements for audit and non-audit services provided by the firm and network firms to the entity and components controlled by the entity.
-These fees shall be allocated to categories that are appropriate to assist those charged with governance in assessing the effect of services on the independence of the auditor; and - The related safeguards that have been applied to eliminate identified threats to independence or reduce them to an acceptable level.
+These fees shall be allocated to categories that are appropriate to assist those charged with governance in assessing the effect of services on the independence of the auditor; and - (ii) The related safeguards that have been applied to eliminate identified threats to independence or reduce them to an acceptable level.
 (Ref: Para.
-A21-A23)
+A29-A32) - 17R-1.
+For audits of financial statements of public interest entities, the auditor shall: (Ref: Para.
+A32-1) - Confirm annually in writing to the audit committee that the firm and partners, senior managers and managers, conducting the audit are independent from the audited entity; and - (b) Discuss with the audit committee the threats to the auditor's independence and the safeguards applied to mitigate those threats.1i